Plastonick/euro-bot/README.md

 ## Usage

-Copy the .env.example to .env and input the relevant values for your use case.

 You'll need to generate an api token at football-data.org, and an incoming webhook for your Slack workspace/channel.

 ### Native

+Clone this repository, copy the `.env.example` to `.env` and input the relevant values for your use case.

-Run by executing `src/App.php`.
+Run by executing `src/App.php`, the process will continue indefinitely.

 ### Docker

+Generate your `.env` file from the `.env.example` in this repository, then run it using the command below, inserting the path to your `.env` file (if you're in the same directory, you can use `` `pwd`/.env``)

 ```
 docker run -d --rm \
-    --name <name> \
     -v <path_to>/.env:/app/.env \
     davidpugh/euro-bot:latest
 ```